CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Dataset Generation

 \section{Dataset Generation}

-Most current RGB-D indoor datasets~\cite{sturm12iros, glocker2013real,handa2014benchmark} are designed for classification, segmentation, registration, or rendering tasks, but there are not many large-scale datasets for learning-based RGB-D indoor place recognition.
-ScanNet-PR~\cite{cgis} is designed for indoor RGB-D place recognition tasks, but because the matching frames are chosen by the distance between point clouds' centers, there is some noise in the dataset.
-As shown in Figure \ref{fig:dataset_difference} in Supplement~\ref{sec:dataset_differences}, there are cases in which point clouds are very close, but they have no overlaps.
-If there are no overlapping areas, the model cannot tell whether the two point clouds are in the same place.
-Therefore, it is also difficult to apply hard negative mining with the ScanNet-PR dataset directly, limiting the final performance of the models.
-To solve this issue and better evaluate the RGB-D indoor place recognition, we propose two datasets, ScanNetIPR and ARKitIPR, based on ScanNet-V2~\cite{dai2017scannet} and ARKit~\cite{dehghan2021arkitscenes}.
-The generated ARKitIPR dataset has 4679 scenarios and 377625 frames of point clouds in total.
-ScanNetIPR has 1605 scenarios and 53201 frames of point clouds in total.
-Both datasets contain 1. positive and negative matching frames, 2. the pose of each frame, and 3. database keyframes for the testing datasets.
-ScanNetIPR also provides semantic labels of the points for segmentation training.
-The qualitative views of the datasets are in the Supplement Section~\ref{sec:supplement}.
-Our dataset generation method can also be used in other RGB-D datasets to generate datasets for RGB-D indoor place recognition tasks.
+There are not many RGB-D datasets for indoor place recognition.
+ScanNetPR~\cite{cgis} tries to bridge the gap, but because the matching frames are chosen by the distance between frames' centers, there is some noise in the dataset. \rev{As shown in Fig.~\ref{fig:dataset_difference}, there are cases in which point clouds are very close, but they have no overlap.
+Without overlapping areas, the model cannot tell whether the two point clouds are in the same place, and it is also difficult to apply hard negative mining with the ScanNet-PR directly, limiting the final performance of the models.} To solve this issue and better evaluate the RGB-D indoor place recognition, we propose a dataset generation method and two large-scaled (in terms of the number of scenarios and frames) datasets, ScanNetIPR and ARKitIPR, based on ScanNet-V2~\cite{dai2017scannet} and ARKit~\cite{dehghan2021arkitscenes}. \rev{The generated ARKitIPR dataset has 5037 scenarios (4196 for training, 741 for evaluation, and 100 for testing) and 377625 frames of point clouds in total.
+ScanNetIPR has 1605 scenarios (1193 for training, 312 for evaluation, and 100 for testing) and 53201 frames of point clouds in total.} Both datasets contain 1. positive and negative matching frames, 2. the pose of each frame, 3. database keyframes for the testing datasets and for recall calculation, and 4. point clouds that each contains positional $x,y,z$, normal $n_x,n_y,n_z$, color $r,g,b$ information and semantic labels.
+Because overlap of frames is the major reference for place recognition, we use overlap to determine positively and negatively matched cases for the dataset generation, as shown in Alg.~\ref{alg:choose_database}.

-Instead of using distance to build the dataset, because overlap of frames is the major reference for place recognition, in our approach, we use the overlap of point clouds to determine positively or negatively matched cases.
-There are three steps in the data generation: 1.
-Choose database frames from the camera's trajectory; 2.
-Select positive and negative frames for each database frame among all scenarios; 3.
-Choose the sparse key frames for evaluation.
-The details of the three steps are in the Supplement~\ref{sup:data_generation}